-This project will replace OxCORT, the system used to administer tutorial reports and payments in respect of undergraduate tutorial teaching provided by, or on behalf of, colleges.
-The project was initiated at the request of both the ICT Steering Committee and Steering Committee of Conference in Hilary term 2017.
+This project replaced OxCORT, the system used to administer tutorial reports and payments in respect of undergraduate tutorial teaching provided by, or on behalf of, colleges.
+The project was initiated at the request of both the ICT Steering Committee and the Steering Committee of Conference.

-The new Tutorial Management System (TMS) will serve both colleges and departments, providing a common system for academic staff and undergraduate students, and greater visibility of teaching provided to undergraduate students across the University.
-Key features of the new system will include:
+The new Teaching Management System (TMS) serves both colleges and departments, providing a common system for academic staff and undergraduate students, and greater visibility of teaching provided to undergraduate students across the University.

-The TMS solution will be fully consistent with the University’s strategy to use Microsoft technologies for custom development of software applications, providing a secure and resilient solution that can be easily supported.
-TMS will aim to save time for users, wherever possible, by being flexible and intuitive, and reducing the need for repetitive tasks.
+The TMS solution is fully consistent with the University’s strategy to use Microsoft technologies for custom development of software applications, providing a secure and resilient solution that can be easily supported.
+TMS aims to save time for users, wherever possible, by being flexible and intuitive, and reducing the need for repetitive tasks.

-The solution will make use of existing integrations with other University systems.
+The solution makes use of existing integrations with other University systems.

 Some of the key benefits of the TMS solution are described below:

-- Provides students with much better access to feedback on their academic progress
+- Provides students with better access to reports on their academic progress

-- Better visibility of students’ progress, enabling colleges and departments to communicate more effectively, and resolve any issues promptly
+- Better visibility of students’ reports, enabling colleges and departments to communicate more effectively, and resolve any issues promptly

 - Provides student sign-up to available classes and tutorials